 Fear of Failure Psychology

 This is perhaps one of the strongest and most pervasive fears among us.
 Fear of failure can influence most of our actions and decisions, especially when it comes to personal or professional goals.
-Your definition of failure is particular to you, and what you deem to be something that has failed may seem very different from others.
+Your definition of failure is particular to you.
+What you deem to be something that has failed may seem very different from others.
 The fear of failure is really about how you will feel disappointed afterward.
-You tried your best, but things didn’t work out as you had hoped, and this can leave you feeling like, “Why should I bother trying again?”
+You tried your best, but things didn’t work out as you had hoped.
+This can leave you feeling like, “Why should I bother trying again?”

 Instead of looking at failure as something bad, though, another perspective is to consider failure as an opportunity to try again, this time with more information.
 You should learn a great deal from every experience and trial, and if you apply what you learned the next time, your chances of succeeding are even higher.
 Failure does not have to be a negative experience if you have the right attitude about what it can teach you.(Source)

-This fear could be the considered the opposite of the fear of failure, and it is sometimes referred to as “impostor syndrome.”
+This fear could be the considered the opposite of the fear of failure.
+It is sometimes referred to as “impostor syndrome.”
 This emotion stems from an anxiety that others will see your success and capabilities but that you will not be “worthy” of these accolades.
 You doubt that you are good enough for the success you are achieving and that sometime in the future, others will realize this, too.
 You don’t believe you have the abilities others’ think you have.